 With prime vineyards containing a diversity of Clones and Soil types, blending would be key.
 Single Vineyards bottlings can show great style, but many believe that blending different elements can result in a superior wine.
 The answer is there's no right answer, just style preferences.
 The results of Anne Amie are hard to argue against though.
 Using the right amount of age, and master blending results in very complex refined Pinot Noirs.
 The whites show the only flashiness, with rich Pinot Gris and racy Muller Thurgau, the whites have found their own cult.
 As the wines gather age, and the winemaking and winegrowing team, led since 2007 by Thomas Houseman, continue to flesh out the nuances of the grapes, this is a winery that is already making great wines but has an even brighter future.

 Growing into wine in the 90's, Bonny Doon was a tremendously important producer to me as I learned about wine.
-Randall Graham's embrace of Rhône varietals, as well as obscure Italians, gave hope to the idea that the world of wine did not begin and end with Chardonnay and Cabernet.
+Randall Grahm's embrace of Rhône varietals, as well as other obscure (at the time) wines, gave hope to the idea that the world of wine did not begin and end with Chardonnay and Cabernet.
 His quirk and wit said that you can make serious wine without being self-important.
 There aren't too many rock stars in the wine world, Randall is definitely one.

 Corvidae is a side project of David O'Reilly of Owen Roe.
 While they share a winemaking team and facility, they are stylistically different wines.
 Corvidae referes to "corvids" the family of birds that include crows, magpies, ravens, etc. These are though to be the most intelligent and inquisitive birds out there, even remembering people's faces.
 Oddly, this curious and smart nature, describes David O'Reilly just as well.
 I sold his wines in the 2000's as I begged him to let us represent him.
 After agreeing and giving us a great allocation, he came out for a visit just as I was getting ready to leave the distributorship. we sat down for a beer at the end of a long tasting and he told me about this project he was working on.
 Great vineyards were available, that would lend themselves to organic and sustainable farming practices.
 By buying the vineyards, they would be able to keep costs down.
 He believed he could come to market with very competitively priced wines with complexity and structure.
 But, he said, that several years down the road. well, that beer was 7 years ago, and Corvidae is now on it's 3rd vintage. while it's not fully estate grown fruit quite yet, it's largely based on their own vineyards as well as those of some great grape growing friends.
 They just completed their brand new winemaking facility.
 In the coming years, the hope to have even a larger percentage of the grapes from their maturing Estate vineyards, farmed organically.
 These are wines made with purpose and minimal intervention.
 Oak regiment is kept to a minimum.